MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/device-control-policies-entries.md

 | Serial Number | `SerialNumberId` |

+> [!NOTE]
-Note:  Make sure that the object selected has the correct Media Class for the policy.
-In general, for removable storage use Class Name == USB.
+> Make sure that the object selected has the correct Media Class for the policy.
+In general, for removable storage, use `Class Name == USB`.